ArtOfTheNiles/readme-generator/README.md

-# Pumpkin Godzilla
+# ReadMe Generator

-Here is a little something to know about the project...
+This is a terminal application designed to provide a template README.md file for GitHub hosted repositories.